yashu1wwww/Twitter-auto-tweets-with-multiple-accounts/README.md

 Download Latest Version Of chromedriver https://chromedriver.chromium.org/ After Download Extract That File And Place To The Folder in g.py file

-replace 15,19 with with twitter username and password and also in 60 and 64 with twitter username with password.. note:-dont use accounts with two factor authentication..
+replace 18,22 line with with twitter username and password and also in 60 and 64 with twitter username with password.. note:-dont use accounts with two factor authentication..

  open cmd  on that particular folder and enter g.py or double click on g.py file it take autoprocess.